Determine The Number Of 6 P Electrons In Po

 Several fundamental principles govern the filling of electrons into atomic orbitals:

-- Hund's Rule: Within a given subshell (p, d, or f), electrons individually occupy each orbital before any orbital is doubly occupied.
-Furthermore, electrons in singly occupied orbitals have the same spin (maximizing total spin).
+• Hund's Rule: Within a given subshell (p, d, or f), electrons individually occupy each orbital before any orbital is doubly occupied.
+On top of that, electrons in singly occupied orbitals have the same spin (maximizing total spin).

 Understanding Atomic Orbitals and Quantum Numbers